Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/quick-start.rst

         $cargo concordium build

     This uses Cargo_ for building, but runs further optimizations on the result.
-Running the ``cargo concordium build`` command will produce a smart contract module which can be found relative to your project root folder in ``~./concordium-out/module.wasm.v1~`` by default.
+Running the ``cargo concordium build`` command will produce a smart contract module which can be found relative to your project root folder in ``./target/concordium/wasm32-unknown-unknown/release/my_module.wasm.v1``.
 Alternatively, you can supply the location where to store the smart contract module using the ``--out`` option.
 For example running the following command will output your smart contract module into the root folder of your project in a file name ``my_module.wasm.v1``.

     .. code-block:: console